JohnMulligan/upload/README.md

-# Archival Assist
+# Special Collections Mobile

 <h2>Documentation</h2>

-This repository contains the code for the Archival Assists app, containing API calls to pull from and push to an Omeka S database-- simplified into a repeatable workflow made using React Native.
+This repository contains the code for the Special Collections mobile app, containing API calls to pull from and push to an Omeka S database-- simplified into a repeatable workflow made using React Native.
 Omeka S is used as the data store and the app can be configured to use any instance, locally or remotely as long as there is an internet connection.

 <h2>Omeka S accounts</h2>

 Currently, Archival Assist only allows authorized users with read write privileges (*user types here) to access the app and make changes.
 Each user should have an authentication key in Omeka S-- a key identity and a key credential to login to the app with.
-Once authenticated, the user is free to create items and attach media to those items.
+Once authenticated, the user is free to modify anything from creating items to attaching media to those items.
+There is no delete access to the database-- you'll have to do that from the web app.

 <h2>Usage</h2>